ESRs Secondments at Indra, SSSA, Tellu, Jagiellonian University and AGCM

 ESR Onntje Hinrichs at Indra and SSSA

 From February to March 2024 Onntje completed his secondment at Indra in Madrid, Spain, together with ESR Barbara Lazarotto.
-From April to June, he is still currently completing his academic indrasecondment at Scuola Superiore Sant’Anna (SSSA) in Pisa, Italy.
+From April to June, he is still currently completing his academic secondment at Scuola Superiore Sant’Anna (SSSA) in Pisa, Italy.
 Both secondments provided him with valuable, new perspectives and insights on his LeADS research topic on ‘solving conflicts between data holders and exploiters through a spectrum of quasi-property models’ and thus the broader question on how to solve and deal with conflicting interests in data by different stakeholders.

 During the secondment at Indra, Onntje and Barbara looked at how EU law impacts the regulation of cyber ranges.
 Cyber ranges are generally understood as platforms for the development, delivery and use of interactive simulation environments.
 Their purpose can differ depending on the concrete use case and involves, for instance, security testing, competence building or security education and thus concern a wide range of sectors and relevant actors such as corporate, strategic decision makers, military agencies, students or researchers.
 During their secondment, both ESRs developed together a regulatory mapping to identify relevant policies and regulations for the creation and development of cyber ranges.
 One of the objectives was to identify how EU law impacts the regulation of data in cyber ranges – for instance the GDPR or the more recent Data Act and AI Act.
 The secondment provided both researchers with valuable insights to reflect on how a variety of laws become relevant in the context for the development and deployment of digital (cyber security) services and showed the complexity of the still evolving regulatory framework for data in Europe.

 For his academic secondment, Onntje currently is staying at SSSA in Pisa, Italy.
-At SSSA, he is integrated in the Lider Lab, a research group which has a long tradition of both theoretical and empirical legal santannaresearch, training and consulting and benefits from the interdisciplinary milieu of SSSA.
+At SSSA, he is integrated in the Lider Lab, a research group which has a long tradition of both theoretical and empirical legal research, training and consulting and benefits from the interdisciplinary milieu of SSSA.
 In addition to regular seminaries which are highly relevant for his LeADS research topic, such as a presentation by Prof. Tao Qian from China University of Political Science and Law on ‘AI and Copyright – Comparison between China and the EU’, Onntje will present his PhD research to members of the Lab by the end of May 2024.
 Discussions and feedback provided by researchers at SSSA will thus enable him to further improve and refine his PhD research.

 ESR Qifan Yang at Jagiellonian University and AGCM